millbj92/terraform-aws-s3-static-website-cloudfront-ssl-r53/README.md

 This module allows the creation of a static S3 website, with Cloudfront as the CDN, with automatic ACM and Route53 configurations.

+## Motivation
+ I have seen modules that do exactly what I'm doing here a few times, but they always seem to be in a flat structure (nothing wrong with that!).
+I thought it may provide a little more value if we could separate the provisioning of ACM / Route53 into it's own module, since it accomplishes one goal.
+For instance, I may want to provision a cert and dns records, but not necessarily for a static S3 bucket.
+The s3_static_website module still isn't fully standalone yet, but hopefully with a few minor tweaks I can get that working as well :)

  Optionally you can also use this module to:
   - Deploy a redirect bucket to redirect www to non-www.
   - Enable KMS encryption on your S3 log buckets.